efmkoene/efmkoene.github.io/_posts/2021-03-15-six-introductions-to-FD-approximations.md

 $$ f(x) = f(0) + x\frac{f'(0)}{1!} + x^2\frac{f''(0)}{2!} + \dots = \sum_{k=0}^\infty x^k \frac{f^{(n)}(0)}{k!}. $$

 For example, with the same example we saw thus far, we had three sample locations $\{-1,0,1\}$ with associated values $\{2,0,2\}.
-We will write down the Taylor expansion for each of these terms to the 3rd term.
+We will write down the Taylor expansion for each of these sampled values, up to the 3rd term.
 I will use a matrix-vector notation, the use of which will be clear soon.

 $$
 \begin{pmatrix} f(-1) \\ f(0) \\ f(1) \end{pmatrix} = \begin{pmatrix} 2 \\ 0 \\ 2 \end{pmatrix} \approx \begin{pmatrix} (-1)^0 & (-1)^1 & (-1)^2 \\ (0)^0 & (0)^1 & (0)^2 \\ 1^0 & 1^1 & 1^2   \end{pmatrix}\begin{pmatrix} f(0) \\ \frac{f'(0)}(1!) \\ \frac{f''(0)}{2!} \end{pmatrix},